 Mold is nature’s way of recycling.
 It breaks plant matter down into nutrients for other plants to use.
-With a few natural tricks, you can stop this process and keep your food for a bit longer!
+With a few natural tricks, you can stop mold from appearing and avoid contaminating your food for a bit longer!

 Avoiding mold, key facts